Latest | DevOps platform integration | GitLab integration

 • GitLab URL: The GitLab API URL.
 We recommend using https://gitlab.com.
 You can also use your own GitLab server URL.

-Then, you'll be asked to provide a personal access token with read_api scope so SonarQube can access and list your GitLab projects.
+You must provide a personal access token of the GitLab user account used to report the quality gate to the merge requests.
 This token will be stored in SonarQube and can be revoked at any time in GitLab.

 Analyzing projects with GitLab CI/CD